Frozen Meat Supplier Singapore

 If you’re taking out the meat from the home freezer, thawed to prepare to cook (meat no longer in frozen state and exposed to “danger zone” temperature), it is no longer ok to refreeze (if exposed to danger zone temperature for 2 to 4 hours).

-No. Frozen meat comes from freshly slaughtered animals, flash frozen, and imported to our distribution center.
+No. Frozen meat comes from freshly slaughtered animals and then flash frozen before they are exported from their distribution centers.

 The color of meat, whether it is frozen, chilled or thawed, is affected by the presence (or absence) of oxygen.
 It is seen to be darker in color as oxygen is not present.
 Once frozen meat is exposed to oxygen in the air, it will return to its actual color.